Legality Campaign: Jânio Quadros' government

 If internally the economic policy displeased the left, the independent foreign policy bothered conservative and center sectors.
-UDN was also irritated, because the government acted without consulting its parliamentary leadership, and to the PEI's aggravation was added Jânio's sympathy to the agrarian reform.
-Carlos Lacerda, now governor of Guanabara, went from being a supporter to a staunch opponent.
+UDN was also irritated, because the government acted without consulting its parliamentary leadership, and to the PEI's aggravation was added Jânio's sympathy to agrarian reform.
+Carlos Lacerda, now governor of Guanabara, went from being a supporter to a staunch opponent of the government.
 Congress remained under the control of the PSD and PTB.
 Attempts to reconcile conflicting interests failed and the president was left politically isolated.

-Last Days in Power
+Last days in power

-In July, Jânio invited his vice-president Goulart to lead a Brazilian mission to the People's Republic of China.
-The offer, transmitted by Foreign Minister Afonso Arinos, had initially been extended to José Ermírio de Moraes, who declined.
+In July, Jânio invited his vice president Goulart to lead a Brazilian mission to the People's Republic of China.
+The offer, transmitted by Foreign Minister Afonso Arinos, had initially been sent to José Ermírio de Moraes, who declined.
 Goulart accepted the invitation with suspicion, since he had broken with the president.
 The entourage left at the end of the month, making stops in Paris and Moscow.
 Their objectives were commercial, seeking to expand Brazilian markets abroad.
-In Chinese territory Goulart defended solidarity among Third World countries and praised the Chinese national development, expressing a Third Worldism thought.
+In Chinese territory Goulart defended solidarity among Third World countries and praised the Chinese national development, expressing a Third Worldist view.
 Although previously calculated, the statements were seen in the West as supporting communism.